sremedios/phinet/README.md

 Finally all images are run under `3dWarp`, which aligns the images as well as downsamples them to 2mm^3 if necessary for RAM constraints.

-### Classify
-Run `predict.py` to make a prediction, passing in the preferred command line arguments.

 ### Results from downsampled data (SPIE conference paper)